 Another family of pink Pokémon.
 These Pokémon have balloon-like bodies, huge eyes, and a tuff of hair on their heads.
 Originally all pure Normal-Type, they have gained the Fairy-type in Generation VI

 .
 They have a high HP stat, and can learn a large number of moves, but their other stats are very average.
 Their talents include sleep-inducing singing.
-Jigglypuff is particularly notable for being the only Pokémon besides Pikachu to be a playable character in all three Super Smash Bros.
+Jigglypuff is particularly notable for being the only Pokémon besides Pikachu to be a playable character in all four Super Smash Bros.

 - Badass Adorable: Even before gaining the Fairy-type, the line hits rather hard.
 Afterwards, it became downright lethal.